Aluminium Powder Coatings and Epoxy Primer Finishes

 • Every 3-6 years aim to completely remove the Metal Primer & Velox Plus and reset.
 Typically, if the majority of paint is still in place then this is not needed.

-If you have any specific questions about product or application, please reach out to us at info@boatingproducts.com.au
+If you have any specific questions about the product or application, please reach out to us at our info email info@boatingproducts.com.au

-In Australia you can purchase Velox Plus by visiting one of our Stockists, click here https://www.boatingproducts.com.au/stockists or online at our shop here.
+In Australia you can purchase Velox Plus by visiting one of our very helpful Stockists, to see more visit our website https://www.boatingproducts.com.au/stockists or online at our shop here.

 Happy Boating!